+Morphogenesis.
 Sporulation is a mechanism of bacteria to adapt to starvation.
 In contrast to most adaptive responses in bacteria, sporulation takes many hours and includes major changes in cellular morphology as well as in biochemistry and physiology.
 Morphogenesis relies on the cooperation of two sister cells, which both are starting with the same genome.
 The first cell is packaged into a tough resistant coat, while the other cell contributes most of its resources to this process and then lyses (i.e. the cell dies after destruction of the cell membrane with the aid of a protein called Lysine).
 Morphogenesis is also an example for the differentiation of certain cells and for elaborated feedback mechanism between these two specific cells.
 The genetic interactions can be explained by the action of transcription factors.
 Sporulation is among the best understood of developmental systems and helps answering basic questions of biology at the molecular level.

-Figure 2.
-Stages of sporulation in Bacilli.
+Fig. 2 Stages of sporulation in Bacilli.

 By using the AFM phase imaging mode several cell properties can be measured.
 As mentioned above it is possible to investigate material properties such as adhesion and elasticity by recording the phase shift as a function of the driving signal.
-Although this imaging method is not very easy to perform on living cells, this imaging method is evolving rapidly [26].
-Forces such as lateral and shear forces are reduced by using the dynamic mode, without damaging the cells.
+Although this imaging method is not very easy to perform on living cells, this imaging method is evolving rapidly.26 Forces such as lateral and shear forces are reduced by using the dynamic mode, without damaging the cells.
 By using phase imaging the obtained image can be explained as a map of viscoelastic variations on the sample surface, and provide insight to the cells.
-A small positive phase shift indicates stiffer, a small negative phase shift softer regions, and might be displayed by brighter and darker regions within the recorded image, depending on the contrast settings of the AFM software [27].
-Surface stiffness and viscoelasticity influence the phase shift signal.
+A small positive phase shift indicates stiffer, a small negative phase shift softer regions, and might be displayed by brighter and darker regions within the recorded image, depending on the contrast settings of the AFM software.27 One influence of the phase shift signal is the surface stiffness; the second is the result of the viscoelasticity.

-UV-sensitive and UV-resistant Spores
+UV-sensitive and UV-resistant spores.
 The resistance to UVC and UVB radiation depends on the method inducing the sporulation process and therefore which type of spore is formed.
-Bacillus subtilis spores have been successfully established for the validation of water treatment processes such as filtration techniques and disinfection processes most importantly for the biodosimetry of UV disinfection systems [28].
+Bacillus subtilis spores have been successfully established for the validation of water treatment processes like filtration techniques and disinfection processes most importantly for the biodosimetry of UV disinfection systems.28

-9.1.4.
-Green Algae
+1.IV.
+Green algae

-The algal flagellate Euglena (Figure 3) has for long been an outstanding subject of study, its species is one of the most completely studied [29].
-These small yet complex unicellular organisms dispose over a plethora of bionanotechnological machinery in order to live, survive and procreate.
+The algal flagellate Euglena (Fig. 3) has for long been an outstanding subject of study, its species is one of the most completely studied.29 These small yet complex unicellular organisms dispose over a plethora of bionanotechnological machinery in order to live, survive and procreate.
 Their long feature list includes amongst others a proteic crystal that acts as highly efficient light sensor, a flexible outer shell (the pellicle) that can actively change shape, a mobile thread (the emergent flagellum) enabling them to move with high speed through the liquid, and chloroplasts converting sunlight photons into storable energy.